minstrel/Poet-Frost-API-Wrapper/README.md

 ## Setup

-Register an API Token at https://frost.po.et/ and set it as the environment variable FROST\_TOKEN
+Register an API Token at https://frost.po.et/
+Set it as the environment variable FROST\_TOKEN unless you plan to pass it in directly to the methods (for instance, on a multi-user blog where each user has their own API key).

 ## Methods